ninjawil/weather-station/README.md

 ###Operation
 Weather station designed to work from a shed connected via wifi.

+Sensors are read and data written to the Round Robin Database via a script run every 5 minutes via crontab job.

+Rain script runs on start up and uses supervisor to guarantee it is running.

 Records
   + outside temperature using a water proof DS18B20
   + inside temperature and humidity using a DHT22 sensor